AWS EMR

 - Master security group

-- EMR enables use of security configuration
+- EMR enables the use of security configuration

-- which helps to encrypt data at-rest, data in-transit, or both
+- which helps to encrypt data at rest, data in transit, or both

 - can be used to specify settings for S3 encryption with EMR file system (EMRFS), local disk encryption, and in-transit encryption